 When I meet people socially one of the most frequently asked question is “What do you do”?
 Initially, I try to keep it brief saying I am in business and a Coach – Trainer.
 Out of curiosity, a few ask me some more questions and I am most happy to share.
-When I say I coach professionals, on their presence it draws blank looks and some relate it to leadership skills.
+Amongst other things when I say also coach professionals on their presence it draws blank looks.
 This is usually followed by a conversation where I try and explain what it means.
 These questions have helped me get clarity about my meaning of the term and I have also learnt different ways of explaining it.

 “Having a presence” has been expressed in different ways.
 Few definitions mention it as a blend of poise, confidence, gravitas and good communication skills.
 Some define it as a combination of our external behaviours or an ability to manage perceptions.
 What do you say?
 What is your understanding of the term?